GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

-Now, it looks a bit scary and isn't something most Web developers will ever need to deal with, but occasionally you might want to debug a library built without debug information – whether because it's a 3<sup>rd</sup>-party library you have no control over, or because you're running into one of those bugs that occurs only on production.
+Now, it looks a bit scary and isn't something most Web developers will ever need to deal with, but occasionally you might want to debug a library built without debug information-whether because it's a 3<sup>rd</sup>-party library you have no control over, or because you're running into one of those bugs that occurs only on production.